ooddle

 Ban news from the bedroom

 No news in the last hour before bed.
 No news in the first thirty minutes after waking.
 Your nervous system needs both bookends to be calm.
-This single change drops anxiety more than any meditation app for most people.
+This single change drops anxiety more than any meditation app for many people.
+The reason is that the brain consolidates emotional memories during sleep, and a frightening pre-bed input gets baked in overnight in ways that a calm one does not.

 Translate into action or close it